A report from the town of Ennis where over a thousand asylum seekers have passed through in the last ten years.

 Eamon Naughton of Clare County Development Board discusses plans for investment in Ennis over the next ten years.
 Dr. William Walsh, Bishop of Killaloe, takes an egalitarian view of immigration and believes that everyone should be treated as human beings.

-The third report of five broadcast on the evening news looking at immigration into Ireland.
-This report focused on the town of Ennis in county Clare.
-The week long series of reports were broadcast from 30 April 2001 to the 4th of May 2001.
+This is the third report of five broadcast on the evening news looking at immigration in Ireland.
+The week long series of reports were broadcast from 30 April 2001 to the 4 May 2001.

 This report by Dympna Moroney was broadcast on 2 May 2001.